 Have your Mom Blog in the next minutes!

-As I mention before, when I started with the idea of blogging, I was surprised and overwhelmed for all the concepts and tools that I’ll needed to start my mom blog.
+As I mentioned before, when I started with the idea of blogging, I was surprised and overwhelmed for all the concepts and tools that I’ll need to start my mom blog.
 But the most I learn, the most I wanted to do it.
 You can see here Why I use and Love SiteGround Here’s how you do it.

 Step 1: Choose Your Plan

 BlueHost it’s perfect to start.
 More than 2 million websites are hosted there.

 If you feel like you aren’t good tech-savvy, don’t worry, the user area is easy to navigate

 The installation process only takes a few clicks and you’ll have your site ready!

 - Cost: $2.95 per month ($7.99 per month after the first year)

 - Free Backups.